The Elements that Define a Tort

 - The injury resulted from the breach.
 The defendant’s actions led to your injury.

-If you or someone you love has been injured as the result of someone else’s negligence, the Oklahoma personal injury attorneys of the Abel Law Firm may be able to help.
+If you or someone you love has been injured due to someone else’s negligence, the Oklahoma personal injury attorneys of the Abel Law Firm may be able to help.
 Contact us today by calling (405) 239-7046.